fernandobrule/fragnostic-jacoco/Readme.md

 - Maven plug-in to collect coverage information and create reports in Maven builds.

 ## Jacoco Rules
-Rules on element types: Type of a Java element.
+Rules on Java elements:

 - ***BUNDLE***
-The set of counter limits would have to be met at the application as a whole
+The set of counter limits would have to be met at the application as a whole.

 - ***PACKAGE***
-The set of counter limits would have to be met for all packages
+The set of counter limits would have to be met for all packages.

 - ***CLASS***
-The set of counter limits would have to be met for every Java class
+The set of counter limits would have to be met for every Java class.

 - ***SOURCEFILE***
 The set of counter limits would have to be met for the source file.

 - ***METHOD***
 The set of counter limits would have to be met for every class method.